robknows/rest_test/README.md

 # Rest Test

-For lighweight testing of RESTful APIs
+For lighweight testing of RESTful APIs.
+There is an example of what a rest_test looks like at test/test.py.

 # Usage